Irresistible-Ishan/WINDOWS-AI-COPILOT---using-Gemini-ollama/README.md

 ### 1. Integration of the ShowUI to fully control Mouse as well
 ### 2. adding sharper error rectifying systems
 ### 3. Fully automated approach with facial recognition , voice control , and hand gestures

+### NOTE : Do not use it for commercial purposes if you are using Gemini API as its against the TOS of the google AI studio